5 Sections of the PMP® Exam Explained

 So, what does this look like in real life?
 Let’s say you’re managing a construction project, but the price of steel has unexpectedly increased.
 This means when it’s time to purchase steel beams, you won’t be able to afford as many as originally anticipated.
 Before the problem occurs, you can redirect funds from another area of your budget to cover the increased costs of steel beams.

-The monitoring and controlling phase takes an expert project management hand.
+The monitoring and controlling process group takes an expert project management hand.
 Be sure always keep the scope of your project in mind, confident that you’re on the right track.

 Just because a project has been executed, doesn’t mean your work is done.
 The fifth process group – Closing – is just as important as the other four process groups covered on the PMP exam.
 Once individual tasks have been executed, the project needs to be officially completed.